learn-co-curriculum/reading-ios-more-loop-types/README.md

 NSLog(@"%@", eek);
 ```
 This will print: `eeeeeeeeeek!` with ten `e`s.
-We can change the length of our "eek" but altering the integer in the loop's conditional statement.
+We can change the length of our "eek" by altering the integer in the loop's conditional statement.

 If say, we have a simple dice game that allows a player to total their die rolls up until they roll a one, we can use a `do-while` loop that contains the first die roll.